aekulawska/not_another_travel_company/README.md

 # Not Another Travel Company
-Repository with code to create the website for Not Another Travel Company, a post-pandemic travel agency.
+Repository with code to create a website for Not Another Travel Company, a post-pandemic travel agency.
+Project made as part of Code First Girls 'Introduction to Web Development' course